dun-research/3D-CSL/readme.md

-# 3D-CSL: Self-supervised 3D Context Similarity Learning for Near-Duplicate Video Retrieval"
+# 3D-CSL: Self-supervised 3D Context Similarity Learning for Near-Duplicate Video Retrieval

-This is an official pytorch implementation of our paper "3D-CSL: Self-supervised 3D Context Similarity Learning for Near-Duplicate Video Retrieval" [arxiv link](https://arxiv.org/abs/2211.05352).
+This is an official pytorch implementation of paper ["3D-CSL: Self-supervised 3D Context Similarity Learning for Near-Duplicate Video Retrieval"](https://arxiv.org/abs/2211.05352).
 This repository provides code for calculating similarities between the query and database videos.
-Also, the evaluation code and pre-trained weights are available to facilitate the reproduction of the paper's results.
+Also, the evaluation code and pretrained weights are available to facilitate the reproduction of the paper's results.